hamletrp/pis-mgmt/README.md

 > ℹ️ **About this API**
 > This RESTful API is designed to manage a registry of **Raspberry Pi devices**.
-> It supports full **CRUD operations** (Create, Read, Update, Delete) for managing Pi configurations, device metadata, and status — ideal for IoT management systems.
+> It supports full **CRUD operations** (Create, Read, Update, Delete) for managing Pi configurations, device metadata, and status — ideal for IoT management systems that relies on raspberry pis.

 This project is a serverless RESTful API built with **Node.js** and **TypeScript**, deployed on **AWS Lambda**, exposed via **API Gateway**, and using **DynamoDB** for storage.
 It’s developed using the **Serverless Framework** for simplified deployment and infrastructure management.